vipul2802/o365hq.com/content/services/Exchange Online - PST file Migration.md

 manager = "Mike Mackey"
 +++

-We perform an Outlook .pst file migration to Microsoft Office 365 (Exchange Online).
-Importing .pst files to user mailboxes is one way to migrate your organization's email, tasks, calendars, and contacts to Office 365.
+We perform an Outlook .pst file migration to Microsoft 365 (Exchange Online).
+Importing .pst files to user mailboxes is one way to migrate your organization's email, tasks, calendars, and contacts to Microsoft 365.

-We have two possible ways to import .pst files to Office 365.
+We have two possible ways to import .pst files to Microsoft 365.
 The first way is to upload the data files over the network to temporary storage in the Microsoft cloud.
 The second way is to copy the .pst files to a hard drive with BitLocker encryption and then physically ship the drive to